1940 - 1949

 Ulbrickson knew what he had in '41 and was not afraid of pushing the men to meet his expectations.
 The men were hardly thrilled with it, as tough workouts and longer sessions became the norm even early in the year.
 By the spring however, the varsity had rowed one of the fastest 2000 meter time trials ever (the time to this day remains a mystery, as Ulbrickson would only say it was under six minutes).

-The crew was ready to defend their pacific coast titles and did so in resounding fashion, breaking the Estuary course record in both the varsity and JV events.
+The crew was ready to defend their Pacific Coast titles and did so in resounding fashion, breaking the Estuary course record in both the varsity and JV events.
 Both races were competitive, with California boating strong crews.
-The JV event was the best race of the day, with the crews together down the course, and Washington separating at the end for a one length win.
+The JV event was the best race of the day, with the crews together down the course, Washington separating at the end for a one length win.
 For the second year in a row, the California freshmen defeated the Husky yearlings.

 On to Poughkeepsie two months later, Ulbrickson confident in his team.
 The JV race played out similarly as the Dual, except that the roles were reversed: California got ahead and stayed ahead, winning the Kennedy Cup for the first time in the school's history by about a length.
 The varsity race also played out similarly, only it was Washington with a repeat performance.
 The strength and endurance of Ulbrickson's '41 varsity was remarkable; they took a quick lead, Cal moved back to even by halfway - then Washington just pulled away.
 The crew won the Challenge Cup by two and a half lengths.